Enzyme: Incremental View Maintenance for Data Engineering: Background

 \Cref{fig:running_example_mv} shows an MV that computes the average order for three selected regions and refreshes hourly.
 We use this MV as a running example throughout the paper.

 \paragraph{Simplified Incrementalization and Orchestration} MVs remove the complexity of incrementalization and orchestration from the user.
 For instance, for the MV in \Cref{fig:running_example_mv}, the underlying engine automatically tracks changes to the input tables (\texttt{Customers} and \texttt{Orders}) and \emph{incrementally} updates the MV accordingly.
-When MVs are used within Spark Declarative Pipelines, the engine also identifies dependencies among pipeline entities and orchestrates their refresh order according to the underlying dependency DAG, exploiting parallelism when possible.
-This ensures downstream MVs observe the committed state of their upstream dependencies; however, MVs with no dependency relationship (whether within the same pipeline or on independent schedules) may reflect different source versions at any given point in time.
+When MVs are used within a pipeline, the engine also identifies dependencies among pipeline entities and orchestrates their refresh order according to the underlying dependency DAG, exploiting parallelism when possible.
+This ensures that, for dependencies captured within the same pipeline, all downstream MVs are refreshed against a consistent, committed snapshot of their upstream dependencies.

-Spark Declarative Pipelines additionally provide streaming tables with easy-to-use declarative APIs such as \texttt{AUTO CDC}, which implement change data capture (both SCD Type 1 and Type 2) and handle out-of-order records~\cite{autocdc}.
+Databricks additionally provides streaming tables with easy-to-use declarative APIs such as \texttt{AUTO CDC}, which implement change data capture (both SCD Type 1 and Type 2) and handle out-of-order records~\cite{autocdc}.
 These streaming tables, when paired with MVs, allow users to build large, complex pipelines in a fully declarative manner.

-Enzyme is the incremental execution engine underpinning efficient MV refresh in Databricks.
+Enzyme is the incremental execution engine that powers efficient materialized view refreshes in Databricks.
 On each refresh, Enzyme evaluates multiple maintenance strategies (several incrementalization techniques plus the option to perform a full recompute and overwrite the MV's contents) and selects the most efficient plan.
 Whenever possible, Enzyme processes only new data and changes in the source tables, eliminating the need for users to implement manual incremental logic and significantly reducing redundant computation.

 \paragraph{Internal Representation of MVs} Each MV consists of two components: a \emph{backing table} and a \emph{top-level view}.
 The backing table stores the user's data plus internal metadata columns.
 The top-level view projects away the metadata, exposing only user-requested columns.
 This separation allows Enzyme to augment internal storage while maintaining a consistent external interface.
 For instance, as discussed later in \Cref{subsec:ivm_special_cases}, Enzyme decomposes \texttt{AVG} into \texttt{SUM} and \texttt{COUNT} \cite{gupta1993maintaining}, storing both components in the backing table but exposing only the original \texttt{AVG} column through the top-level view. \Cref{sec:decomposition} describes this and other such \emph{technique enablers} in detail, including those for supporting complex aggregations and window functions.